-When you replace the card or create a folder, the file numbering restarts from 0001 for the new images saved.
+File numbering is reset to 0001 if you replace a card, create a folder, or switch the target card (as in 1-2).
 This is useful if you want to organize images by cards or folders.
-If the replacement card or existing folder already contains images recorded previously, the file numbering of the new images may continue from the file numbering of the existing images on the card or in the folder.
+Note that file numbering may continue from any existing images in cards or folders that you switch to.
 If you want to save images with the file numbering starting from 0001, use a newly formatted card each time.

-File numbering after replacing the card
+File numbering after replacing cards or switching target cards